-This dish was taught by one of hubby’s old friend years back.
+This dish was introduced by one of the old friends years back.
 So, I envisioned and cooked this dish at home recently, with the ‘recipe’ left in my memory.
-So, I guess this dish is more like an adaption of his original recipe which supposed to use prawn with shell intact, rather than my ‘ball-shaped’ prawns.
-I did it this way was to save me from peeling the prawn shells during the dinner, for hubby and girl who hate to dirty their hands on meals.
-And, with the shaped prawns, I think it makes the dish looks much more presentable, at least it was to me (smile).
-Well, of course, some may prefer the whole prawns as it is believed to enhance the flavor of the dish with the fresh seafood taste.
+So, I would say this dish is more like an adaption of his original recipe which supposed to use prawn with shell intact, rather than my ‘curled-up’ prawns.
+I did it this way to save me from peeling the prawn shells over dinner, and hated if were to dirty my hands during meals.
+And, with the shaped prawns, I think it makes the dish look more presentable, at least it was to me.
+Well, of course, some may prefer the whole prawns as it is believed to enhance the flavor of the dish with the seafood taste.
 It’s up to you.

-Many children will love this dish as it has this sweet tomato and egg drop gravy which complements the rice so well.
-My girl loved the gravy!
+Many children would love this dish as it has this sweet tomato and egg drop gravy which complements the rice so well.
+I loved the gravy!

 Omit the addition of bird’s eye chili, if you or your kids can’t take spicy food.
 As for me, I liked to add a little of it since all of us, including my girl, could handle spicy food pretty well.

 I have to emphasize that this dish is easy to cook.
 It takes less than 30 minutes to prepare and serve!

 500 grams of medium prawns, shelled with tail intact and deveined

 2 medium eggs, lightly beaten in a bowl

 1 teaspoon of lime juice, freshly squeezed from half of the small lime, seeded